mrec/blog/content/2025/text_shadow/index.md

 const finalContrast = idealContrast * combinedExposure + baseContrast * (1 - combinedExposure);
 ```

-Which in turn produces an analytic report with concrete numbers like [this](https://mrec.github.io/webtoys/masked_contrast/#!d2etr):
+From that code we get an analytic report with concrete numbers like [this](https://mrec.github.io/webtoys/masked_contrast/#!d2etr):

 ```
 background colour: rgb(221, 238, 255)